 I wish I had more time with Uncle Henry Pa.
 He spoke the Hawaiian language fluently.
 He was able to translate and tell me what the song was actually about.
 He made me write and gave me handouts, the Western way of teaching hula.
-At times he would test me by saying things and have me recite it.
-Just to see if I was able to pick up from listening to him.
+At times he would test me just to see if I was able to pick up from listening to him.

-Today, I teach hula the way I was taught but I also choreograph my own.
+Today, I teach hula the way I was taught.
+I also choreograph my own.
 It depends on what I'm going to use the hula for.
-If it is for a showy show, then I would rechoreograph the dance.
+For a show, I would rechoreograph the dance.
 If it's for a recital, then we do it the way it should be.
-I'll tell my students that this is how this dance was taught to me. so now, I'm teaching it to you.
+I'll tell my students that this is how this dance was taught to me, so now, I'm teaching it to you.
 And then there are times I'll tell them, "This is my creation."
 I teach them "Kawika" in its very basic form because "Kawika" is a chant that starts everybody off who wants to study kahiko.
 This is traditional.
-And after a while I'll come back and I'll say, "You know how to do the traditional form, now I'll teach "Kawika" to you in another form.
+And after a while I'll come back and I'll say, "You know how to do the traditional form, now I'll teach "Kawika" to you in my form.
 This is not traditional, this is my creation."

-After teaching for thirty years, my biggest joy is that I'm now teaching the children of the first children I taught.
-And it's just the joy of giving people the pleasure of knowing a little of their Hawaii through hula.
-Because I myself have learned a lot and I want my students to learn through hula itself.
+After teaching for thirty years, my biggest joy is that I'm now teaching the children of my first students.
+I enjoy giving people the pleasure of knowing a little of their Hawai'i through hula.
+I have learned a lot and am still learning.
+I want my students to learn through hula too.

 The advice I give to most young kumu hula is that the road is tough.
 When you fall down, you cannot stay down.
-You got to pick yourself right back up and keep going.
 If you stay down, that's where you're going to remain.
+You've got to pick yourself right back up and keep going.